* Images shown are of mature plants

-Aphrodite Hibiscus (Hibiscus syriacus 'Aphrodite') will charm your socks off with its striking flowers.
+Aphrodite Rose of Sharon Althea (Hibiscus syriacus 'Aphrodite') will charm your socks off with its striking flowers.
 The horticulturists at the U.S. National Arboretum introduced this superb plant in 1988, and it has certainly stood the test of time.
-No matter which of its common names is most familiar to you '– Hibiscus, Althea, or Rose-of-Sharon '– what's more universally known is the beauty this endearing plant brings to each garden it graces.
+No matter which of its common names is most familiar to you '– Hibiscus, or Rose-of-Sharon or Althea '– what's more universally known is the beauty this endearing plant brings to each garden it graces.

 The "Eyes" Have It